wrfchem-leeds/WRFotron/WRFotron_user_guide.md

 - Changes relative to version 0.0:
     - MOZART-MOSAIC 4 bin, with aqueous chemistry and VBS SOA (chem_opt = 202).
     - Without aqueous chemistry in stratocumulus clouds (cldchem_onoff = 0).
+        - Does not work with WRF-Chem version 3.7.1.
     - Morrison microphysics (mp_physics= 10).
     - Initial and boundary conditions for meteorology from ECMWF.
     - 38 meteoroglogical levels.